ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :rtype: byte[]
-    :returns: the (decompressed) stream of the object.
+    :returns: the (decompressed) stream of the object. update" bookmark by letting it point to nowhere
   .. method:: GetXrefStreamRaw(int xref)

     PDF only: Return the **unmodified** (esp. **not decompressed**) contents of the :data:`xref` stream object.
 Otherwise equal to :meth:`Document.GetXrefStream`.